abhinavempaty1/MvcMovie/MvcMovie/README.txt

 solution:

+Navigated to the relevant model class within the project.
+Added a new property to the class with the appropriate data type:
+Added a new property in the model class, specifying the appropriate data type for the desired field.
+Opened the data context class to add a new DbSet for the new property:
-Actually i did not build the commands, but again i started from staring 8 step, so i got rating field in it.
+Accessed the data context class that is associated with the model and incorporated a new DbSet for the newly added property.Actually i did not build the commands, but again i started from staring 8 step, so i got rating field in it.

 Step 9:

-challenges:
+Executed the migration to update the database with the new field.
+Executed a migration to apply the changes to the database, ensuring synchronization with the updated model.
+Updated the views and controllers to handle the new field.Modified the views and controllers that involve the model to accommodate the new field, ensuring proper handling and integration into the application's user interface and functionality.

-was able to run create page.
+Was able to run create page.
 But cloning to git was having few errors.